f32c/f32c/README.md

 found at http://www.nxlab.fer.hr/fpgarduino , along with pre-built demo bitstreams for a dozen of common FPGA boards, and further details on how to coveniently generate executables using the Arduino IDE.

+All VHDL modules are BSD licensed.
+The majority of software libraries are borrowed from FreeBSD, with some originate from other projects and may bear a MIT-style license.